Mount Olive NJ Eluding Defense Lawyers

 Criminal Defense Attorneys in Morris County, New Jersey

-If you or a loved one has been charged with eluding law enforcement in New Jersey, contact the Tormey Law Firm today for a free consultation.
-You can call us at 866-949-6948, or you can use the online contact form to schedule an appointment.
+If you or a loved one has been charged with eluding law enforcement, hindering apprehension, or resisting arrest in Morris County or elsewhere in New Jersey, contact the Tormey Law Firm today for a free consultation.
+You can call us at 908-336-5008 for immediate assistance, or use the online contact form to schedule an appointment at our conveniently located offices in Morristown.

 Eluding a police officer is a criminal charge in New Jersey.
 It is governed by N.J.S.A.
 2C:29-2, which provides, in pertinent part: